particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 {{note op="start" type="product"}}
 For devices in a product, you can use unclaimed product devices if:

-- The device firmware does not subscribe to events (including webhook responses)
 - You do not need to use the Wi-Fi device setup SDK for the Photon/P1
+- You do not use webhooks in the sandbox of the user who claimed the device

 However, you still will need to handle product membership and SIM activation even if you do not need to claim the device.

-It's also common for cellular products to claim all devices to a single account controlled by the product owner instead of using unclaimed product devices.
+It was previously common for cellular products to claim all devices to a single account controlled by the product owner instead of using unclaimed product devices, but this is no longer necessary.

+{{!-- BEGIN shared-blurb 04d55e8d-8af5-4d4b-b6a4-d4db886c669d --}}
+- Prior to March 2023, claiming was required if the device firmware subscribed to events on-device.
+This is no longer necessary.
+- You still need to claim a device is if you are using a webhook in the sandbox of the user who claimed the device.
+It is recommended that you use product webhooks instead, which do not require claiming.
+- If you are using a device with Mark as Development device, you may want to claim the device to your account so you can easily OTA flash it from Particle Workbench or other development environments.
+- If you previously had firmware that subscribed to events but was the device was unclaimed, the events previously disappeared.
+This is no longer the case and the device will now start receiving those events, and each event will count as a data operation.
+- Claiming is still allowed, if you prefer to continue to use claiming.
+{{!-- END shared-blurb --}}

 {{note op="end"}}

 ### When do I need to do it?